Redgrave, Suffolk: Before 1542 (Bury Abbey)

-According to the Domesday Book completed in 1086, the Redgrave Manor was given to the Bury St. Edmunds Abbey by Ulfketel.
-(Ulfketel was Earl of East Anglia and leader of local resistance against the invading Danish armies in 1004 and 1010.)
+According to the Domesday Book completed in 1086, the Redgrave Manor was given to the Bury St. Edmunds Abbey by Ulfcytel Snillingr, the Earl of East Anglia.
+He was a leader of local resistance against the invading Danish armies in 1004 and 1010.)
 By 1211, Abbot Samson of Bury St Edmunds had built a hunting lodge (or Hall) and deer-park (a deer hunting ground enclosed by fence or ditch) which soon included a stable, dairy, chicken house, dove house, goose house, orchard, kitchen, bake house, chapel, and guest house.
 Redgrave Church was added in the early 14th century.
 In 1539 King Henry VIII dissolved the monasteries and Redgrave Manor and Park passed into the hands of the King.

 1542 – 1702 (Bacons)

-Nicholas Bacon (father of philosopher/statesman Sir Francis Bacon) bought Redgrave Manor from the Crown in 1542.
-Bacon rebuilt the Hall and made some alterations to the Park.
+In 1542 three years after the property had been seized by Henry VIII, Nicholas Bacon (father of philosopher/statesman Sir Francis Bacon) bought Redgrave Manor from the Crown.
+The Bacon family had possession of the property for the next 160 years.
+Nicholas Bacon rebuilt the Hall and made some alterations to the Park and the gardens, employing a London mason William Cure the Elder to build a fountain in 1568.
+A statue of a male water-bearer in Elizabethan dress may date from this period.
 Robert Bacon, the 5th baronet, sold the Redgrave Estate in 1702 to John Holt, the Lord Chief Justice.